TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 - A merge is happening with another company, and we need to improve our ability to integrate with them, by improving our documentation, APIs and standardization.
 - A library we were using in the past suddenly gets a new major version and drops support and compatibility with the previous one.
+While dead (without evolution) projects could keep using the library, keeping it on live/active projects could trigger a problem in the near future.
 -  A quick bug fix that did not pass a proper code review gets forgotten in the codebase.
-Also, this bug fix has unforeseen consequences (see bellow)
+Also, this bug fix has unforeseen consequences
 - ...

 I stumbled recently upon this blog entry [Intentional Qualities](https://medium.com/@elizarov/intentional-qualities-7e6a57bb87fc)